Plumbings of lens spaces and crepant resolutions of compound $A_n$ singularities: Introduction

-between the derived relative wrapped Fukaya category of $(\mathbb{C},D_n)$ and the relative singularity category proved in \cite{evle} already holds before passing to the completion, where $D_n\subset\mathbb{C}$ is the set of points $\{c_0,\cdots,c_n\}$ and $R=\mathbb{K}[t_0,\cdots,t_n]$.
-The only place that requires the completion is \cite{lese}, Conjecture E (cf. Proposition \ref{proposition:eq} above).
-However, after the localization from $T^\ast S^1$ to $\mathbb{C}$, we have an uncompleted analogue of the equivalence (\ref{eq:eq}), see also Remark \ref{remark:Seidel}.
+between the derived relative wrapped Fukaya category of $(\mathbb{C},D_n)$ (after base change) and the relative singularity category proved in \cite{evle} already holds before passing to the completion, where $D_n\subset\mathbb{C}$ is the set of points $\{c_0,\cdots,c_n\}$ and $R=\mathbb{K}[t_0,\cdots,t_n]$.
+In the proof of the equivalence (\ref{eq:HMS2-}), the only place that requires taking the completion is \cite{lese}, Conjecture E (cf. Proposition \ref{proposition:eq} above).
+However, after passing from $T^\ast S^1$ to $\mathbb{C}$, we have an uncompleted analogue of the equivalence (\ref{eq:eq}), see also Remark \ref{remark:Seidel}.